JeissonArcadio778/python-curse/04-fast-api/README.md

 http://127.0.0.1:5000/docs

-/docs to see more information.
+/docs # to see more information.

 # Creating Schemas:

 We can create a Schema for movies.
-Like a simple and dynamic database
+Like a simple and dynamic database.